How to keep communal areas clean in 2020

 2. Regular cleaning of communal areas

 Don’t worry – we’re not suggesting the entire property should be sterilised every single week of the year!
-Some communal area cleaning, such as windows, might only need carrying out once every few weeks or months.
-What matters is that the right jobs are carried out at the right time … and consistently.
+Some communal area cleaning, such as window cleaning, gutter cleaning, might only need carrying out once every few weeks or months.
+What matters is that the right jobs are carried out at the right time using the correct cleaning products, equipment … and consistently.

 This isn’t only in case the cleaning standards aren’t sufficiently high.
 Occasionally you might both agree that the frequency of cleaning could be reduced.
 You could then re-negotiate the cleaning contract and save yourself on cleaning costs.

 The important thing is to hold your cleaning reviews regularly so that underlying issues don’t have the chance to build up.

 Sometimes your tenants won’t be around when the communal area cleaners are at work.
 So it’s possible for them to believe they’re not carrying out their cleaning obligations.
 That’s why you must insist that your cleaning contractors pin up a visible signed record of the cleaning work carried out.
 Make sure this obligation is part of the signed contract between you and the cleaning company.